What are Custom Campaigns?

-Understanding what Custom Campaigns are in Perpetua and when you should use them
+Understanding what Custom Goals are in Perpetua and when you should use them

 Updated over a week ago

-Disclaimer: Custom Campaigns are not recommended for all users.
+🚨Note: Custom Goals are not recommended for all users.
 This single-campaign goal type is for experienced advertisers who have very specific objectives that cannot be achieved using the functionality of multi-campaign goals.
 If you have any questions or need assistance, please reach out to your Data Strategist.
-If you're a Starter plan customer, please consult our Support team to see if this goal type is right for you.
+If you're a Starter plan customer, please consult our Support team to see if this goal type is right for you.🚨

-If you've been with Perpetua for a while, you're likely familiar with our multi-campaign Sponsored Products goal types.
+If you've been with Perpetua for a while, you're likely familiar with our multi-campaign Sponsored Products goal types: Classic Goals.
 They're known as Universal, Brand-Based, and Advanced.
-These are your go-to goal types and the one's we recommend using the majority of the time.
+These are your go-to goal types and the ones we recommend using the majority of the time.
 You can learn more about them and their functionality in this article.

-There are two types of Custom Campaign goals you can launch:
+There are two types of Custom Goals you can launch:

 1. Keyword Targeting: allows you to bid on specific keywords.